google.com, pub-9009409755677587, DIRECT, f08c47fec0942fa0

 Moving on to design, the GT3 RS is unmistakably a race car from every angle.
 Every part, every duct and every shape is designed to generate maximum downforce at any given time.
 Porsche absolutely knows how it’s done when it comes to aerodynamics.
 It gets quite a significant makeover compared to the GT3.
 The front profile looks more aggressive with huge vents to create optimum downforce at the front.
 The vents on the front fenders help release high pressure air created on the wheels at high speed, therefore, reduces drag and creates a low pressure zone around the car and also helps with effective brake cooling.
 Inside, it is all pretty much bare bones for a Porsche because of it’s race worthy credentials.
 However, there is a lot of carbon fiber and alcantara bits on the dash, centre console and the doors to make it as light as possible.

 Overall, the 911 GT3 RS is Porsche’s answer to the more elusive supercars like the McLaren 750S, Lamborghini Huracan STO, and the Ferrari 488 Pista but only better.
 Despite short on power, the GT3 RS still dominate every state of the art supercars on tracks, owing to the colossal downforce, delivering precision handling and uncompromising lateral grip on any track.
-It is undeniably the greatest 911 ever made and the engineers in Stuttgart have taken the downforce game to a whole new level.
-Let’s not beat around the bush,
+It is undeniably the greatest 911 ever made and the engineers in Stuttgart have unlocked a new chapter in the downforce book with this ultimate track weapon.

 14 October, 2025